State Estimation with Model Reduction and Shape Variability. Application to biomedical problems: Proposed strategy for fast state estimation

 We also need to define a map to transport subspaces into subspaces.
 Since in general the image of a subspace $V_n(\Omega)$ by $\tau_{\Omega\to\Omega'}$ is not necessarily a subspace, we introduce another mapping

-We assume in the following that $n'\leq n$.
+We assume in the following that $\widehat{\tau}_{\Omega \rightarrow \Omega'}$ is chosen such that $n' = n$.
 Also, for some applications, it will be important that $\tau$ satisfies some physical properties such as mass conservation.
-We discuss how we have built $\tau$ and $\widehat \tau$ in practice in section \ref{sec:transport-routine}. \item \texttt{Best-Template}: For the reconstruction task, we need to identify for each new target geometry $\Omega \in \rG$ which template geometry $\Omega_t \in \rG_\templates $ has the most appropriate reduced model $V_n(\Omega_t)$ that we have to transport to $\Omega$.
+We discuss how we have built $\tau$ and $\widehat \tau$ in practice in section \ref{sec:transport-routine}. \item \texttt{Best-Template}: For the reconstruction task, we need to identify for each new target geometry $\Omega \in \rG$ which template geometry $\Omega_t \in \rG_\templates $ has the most appropriate linear subspace $V_n(\Omega_t)$ that we have to transport to $\Omega$.
 For this, we need to build a best template map

 We discuss the different possibilities to build \BT~in section \ref{sec:best-template}. \end{itemize} \end{boxblue}